 The Maverick 88 series is made in Eagle Pass, Maverick County in the great state of Texas.
 It was developed and manufactured to compete with imported, low-priced slide-action shotguns in the late ’80s.

-This particular sample, an 88 Security Model, was purchased to be used as a new gun owner’s home defense weapon back in the mid ’90s.
+This particular example, an 88 Security Model, was purchased for use as a new gun owner’s home defense weapon back in the mid ’90s.
 It has fired many rounds over its 15-year lifespan and has served as the owner’s bird gun, primary defense gun and even as a competition shotgun on occasion.
 A simple buttstock cuff and light with clamp are the only modifications.

 - Crossbolt safety